Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20220423/index.md

 > "Composability is the general possibility that allows the components of a system to be recombined into larger structures and for the output of one component to be the input of another." - Emurgo, [Why Composability is a Secret Weapon for Web3 dApps](https://education.emurgo.io/blog/emurgo-academy-why-composability-is-a-secret-weapon-for-web3-dapps-course-info).
 A blockchain can provide centralised or decentralised governance, permissioned or permissionless, homogeneous or heterogenic. ([Decentralisation in Blockchain](https://aws.amazon.com/blockchain/decentralization-in-blockchain/)).
-- A centralised governance approach such as a constitution is oriented to fundamental principles that vest sovereignty in organisations.
+- **Government as invention** - A centralised governance approach such as a constitution is oriented to fundamental principles that vest sovereignty in organisations.
 The founding principles resist being dislodged from their foundation, have a low fault tolerance and resist being recombined.
-- A decentralised governance approach is recombinant.
+- **Government as gradual innovation** - A decentralised governance approach is recombinant.
 There are no founding principles, a high fault tolerance and an orientation towards a composable governance toolkit.

 ## Intention